History Files

 c.AD 1275 - 1492

 The first great king of the Songhai was Sunni Ali.
-Ali was a Muslim like the Mali kings before him.
-He was also an efficient warrior who conquered many of the Songhai's neighbours, including what remained of the Mali empire.
+He was a Muslim like the Mali kings and Gao rulers before him.
+He was also an efficient warrior who conquered many Songhai neighbours, including in time what remained of the Mali empire.

 Sunni Ali Kolon